 Pro-tip: If you’ve used part of your ticket, you’ll get a refund on the unused portion.

-4. Schedule Change
+4. Watch for a Schedule Change

 American Airlines requires a schedule change of 61 minutes or more to get a full refund.